-The Mavis Future Faculty Fellows (MF3) Academy is a one-year program for senior PhD students (must have passed the qualifying exam) to facilitate the training of the next generation of engineering faculty in research, teaching, and mentoring.
+The Mavis Future Faculty Fellows (MF3) Academy is a one-year program for senior PhD students (who have passed their qualifying exam) to facilitate the training of the next generation of engineering faculty in research, teaching, and mentoring.

-Program Meeting Time: The MF3 Academy meets every Friday from Noon to 1 pm during the fall and spring term.
-All Mavis Fellows must register for ENG 591 MF3, which is a 1 credit hour course, for both semesters.
+The MF3 Academy meets every Friday from Noon to 12:50 pm during the fall and spring term.
+All Mavis Fellows must maintain a full-time status and register for ENG 591 MF3, which is a 1 credit hour course, for both semesters.
+Class attendance is required.
+Students are allowed one unexcused absence during each semester with no penalty.
+To earn a satisfactory grade, fellows must complete all assignments by the stipulated deadlines.